Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “Sir, I don’t take bribes, but a belly rub will do.”
 Photo by Facebook.com/MyriadGardens

 Myriad Botanical Gardens is a verdant gem in the heart of Oklahoma City.
 Dogs are not allowed inside the large domed conservatory known as Crystal Bridge, but are free to wander the outdoor areas on a leash.
-This green space is used for events and gatherings throughout the year.
-While you and Fido wait for the rest of your pack to emerge from the impressive domes, blow off some steam at Myriad Botanical Gardens Dog Park.
+This green space is used for events and gatherings throughout the year, many of which welcome four-legged explorers.
+While you and Fido wait for the rest of your pack to emerge from the impressive domes, blow off some steam at Myriad Botanical Gardens Dog Park, located onsite.

 The Colcord Hotel is just a block away from Myriad, making it a great choice for horticultural hounds.